Understand the access model

 Asset rights

 Asset rights apply to the knowledge base itself.
-They are configured per asset type, and can be refined per property and per relationship type.
+They are configured per asset type and can be refined per property.

-Property and relationship rights are part of the granular governance model and depend on the plan.
+Property rights and flow access are part of the granular governance model and depend on the plan.

 | Level | Meaning |